Choosing a Proper Domain Name for Your Business Website

 In case you are also wondering what the problem was with the previous domain name, let me offer this explanation.
 There is more than one insurance agency in Pine Bluff, Arkansas.
 That domain name is general and does not specifically refer potential customers to their agency.
 That domain name is actually an SEO phrase that might appear as a title of a page or as a keyword phrase in their image captions.
 So, the first rule in choosing an appropriate domain name for your business website is to actually start with the name of your business.

 2. Keep your domain short and sweet.
-You do not want to use a lot of characters, because this increases the chances of people misspelling the domain.
-When this happens, potential customers might think your website is faulty and might not realize their own mistake.
+You do not want to use a lot of characters, because this increases the chances of people typing the wrong domain.
+When this happens, potential customers might think your website is faulty instead of realizing their own mistake.
 Unfortunately, some business owners forsake professionalism for cleverness, as with the domain rentmenow.com.
 That domain is indeed short, but what kind of business does it refer to?
 Does this sound like the name for a storage company called Secure Onsite Storage?
 Use good judgment when branding your business with a domain name.

 4. Remain professional.
 Although it might be boring, choose a professional domain that is not embarrassing for potential clients to type.
 Refrain from names such as sexysusiesandwiches.com.
 That domain is too long and cumbersome.
 On the other hand, depending on how you brand your business, a provocative domain name could work.
 Consider the restaurant in Atlanta called The Slutty Vegan at sluttyveganatl.com.
 This domain is short, catchy, uses a variation of their business name, and suggests they might open other locations in other cities, thus tagging this one with “atl”.

-In choosing a domain name for your business, imagine what potential clients might think of you and your business based on your choice.
+In choosing a domain name for your business, imagine what potential clients might think of you personally and your business based on your choice.
 Will it inspire confidence or deter mature customers?
 Does the domain hint at the kind of business you own or the services you provide?
 If not, please try again.
-Remember, the business world is still fairly conservative and as dull and as out-of-touch as it might seem, your domain name should follow suit.
+Remember, the business world is still fairly conservative.
+As dull and out-of-touch as it might seem, your domain name should also be practical and sensible.

 COPYRIGHT & PERMISSION TERMS FOR SHARING THIS CONTENT